-Study principal applicant/s must hold a research position at an academic institution in Saskatchewan and be able to hold research funds at their institution.
-Study co-applicants and collaborators may be affiliated with institutions outside of Saskatchewan; however, funds must be spent within the province.
+Study Principal Applicant/s must hold a research position at a Canadian academic institution and be able to hold research funds at their institution.
+Study co-applicants and collaborators may be affiliated with institutions outside of Canada; however, funds must be spent within Canada.